Canon M10 vs Nikon D3

 Studio photographers will appreciate that the Nikon D3 (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10 and the D3 have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the D3 have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M10 and D3 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Nikon D3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M10 or the Nikon D3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.